ewired/gjs-guide/docs/guides/gio/dbus.md

 ### Owning a Name

-The first thing we're going to cover is how to acquire a well-known name on a on a bus connection and at what point you will want to actually export your service.
+The first thing we're going to cover is how to acquire a well-known name on a bus connection and at what point you will want to actually export your service.
 This is similar to watching a name:

 ```js